Home › Auto Cut to Beat in DR Free

 Drop in a song, point Pulse Edit at a folder of clips, pick a cut pattern.
 It writes the timeline.
 You import.
 The clips are already aligned to every beat — no manual blade tool, no marker tapping.

-€35.99 launch · one-time payment · macOS & Windows
+€13/month, VAT included · cancel any time · macOS & Windows

 What "auto cut to the beat" looks like in practice